SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 * __restore__ the collaboration will be as it was when the snapshot was taken.
 * __keep__ the collaboration as it is in the current version of the exposition.

+One can also restore as private and change the settings afterwards of course, through the collaboration and share menus.

+### Versions of published expositions

+Published expositions cannot be changed in the RC (this is per definition, to allow referencing content within these expositions by other researchers), but duplicates can !

+To get an editable duplicate of a published exposition one has to:

+1. make a snapshot of the published exposition.
+2. restore the snapshot.

+This duplicate can now be edited, without the changes having effect on the original published exposition.

 ## Edit Research

 This dialog can be opened by __☰ > edit details__ or clicking the title of the exposition in the workspace editor.